 Managed vs. unmanaged Google Ads campaigns – How an agency should optimise your google ads campaigns

-• where many digital agencies focus their efforts to maximise ROI for their clients
+• Where digital agencies focus their efforts to maximise ROI

 What exactly are the key differences between a campaign that is managed vs a “set and forget” approach?